psarando/shire-reckoning/README.md

 then its New Year's Day would end up on our December 22 for a few centuries after the year 2000, or without Gondor's millennial adjustments in the years 1000 and 2000, it would now fall on Gregorian December 18 instead.

+This could also explain Tolkien's other vague statement when he said "the Shire dates were actually in advance of ours by some ten days".
+Depending on where the Shire Calendar starts in the Gregorian calendar (such as December 21, 22, or 23), and considering that all Shire months have 30 days, whereas the Gregorian calendar months have anywhere from 28 - 31 days, a Shire month could be in advance of the corresponding Gregorian month by anywhere from 6 - 11 days in the example above.
+In fact, if the Shire New Year's Day corresponded with Gregorian December 22, then the differences between the 1st day of each Shire month with the corresponding Gregorian month would average 10 days.

 If we don't want to observe the Shire Calendar with these "traditional" leap-year rules, and we adopt it to our Gregorian leap-year rules (in order to keep the calendars always in sync),